bryantheastronaut/render-props-context/README.md

 Wow!

 First we just want to make a component which takes a function as a child and renders it, passing in the relevant bits of state.
-These bits of state be a loading boolean and whatever shape your data will take (probably easiest if its an object).
+These bits of state be a loading boolean and whatever shape your data will take.
 We will also write a fake fetch method that sets hardcoded data after a timeout (to fake an async call).
 We wont do it here, but you could also catch any errors during the fetch and pass them along with the loading and data props for nice, consistent error handling.

 ```
 // src/DataFetcher.js